 - Warm up the eggs to room temperature by immersing them in a bowl of hot tap water for 10 minutes.

-- Be careful not to overmix the batter once the flour is added, or the cake will be tough.
+- Be careful not to overmix the batter once the flour is added, or it will be tough.

-- Let the cake cool completely before putting the maple glaze on top.
+- Let it cool completely before putting the maple glaze on top.

 For the Cake